asgardeo/asgardeo-auth-spa-sdk/README.md

 ### Installing Dependencies

 The repository is a mono repository.
-The SDK repository is found in the [oidc-js-sdk]() directory.
+The SDK repository is found in the [lib]() directory.
 You can install the dependencies by running the following command at the root.

 ```
 npm run build